alex-bush/pxpilot/README.md

 Instructions coming soon...
 # Configuration
-The configuration for this application is located in the `config.yaml` file, which is formatted in YAML.
+The configuration for this application is located in the `config.yaml` file.
 This file contains all necessary settings to connect to your Proxmox server and manage virtual machines (VMs).
 Before launching the application, please ensure that you have correctly configured access to your Proxmox environment and defined the list of VMs you intend to operate.

 Please follow the detailed sections below to configure your Proxmox access and VM management settings appropriately.